oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 ### Introduction

+{{% notice warning %}}
+The common mounts feature is currently unsupported and is a work in progress.
+To enable this feature, set the `"featureGates=CommonMounts=true"` when installing the operator using the `helm install` command.
+If you are using a custom YAML file containing the configuration values to be overridden, then you can add `featureGates: CommonMounts=true` in the custom values yaml file to enable this feature.
+{{% /notice %}}

 Common mounts are an alternative approach for including Model in Image model files, application archive files, Weblogic Deploying Tooling install files, or other types of files, in your pods.